tuyenshares/personal-website/content/now/now.md

     padding: ["20px", "0", "20px", "0"]
 ---

-Its purpose is to reply to this familiar question: What are you doing now? 🙂
+Its purpose is to reply to this familiar question: What are you doing these days? 🙂

-_Updated on January 2021_
+_Updated on January 2021 in Singapore_

 So, NOW,